Chart Color Schemes

 Population growth drivers in North Rocks are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the North Rocks (SA2) expected to grow by 264 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.8% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Looking ahead, lower quartile growth is anticipated nationally.
+Based on aggregated SA2-level projections, North Rocks' population is expected to grow by 265 persons by 2041, reflecting an increase of 2.8% over the 17-year period.

 Frequently Asked Questions - Population